dstutman/tubefling/README.md

 * Yes you need the : before `AUTHORIZED_KEYS`
 * CHANNEL_ID can be found on the page for the channel, either in the URL or the HTML, search and you'll find it

+Note:
-Yes my server address is in deployment config, please don't nuke it
+* Yes my server address is in deployment config, please don't nuke it
+* You may need a nice long gunicorn timeout so transcodes don't fail, depending on how long your average video is